Building Automation Systems: The Smart Buildings of Future

-Complete autonomous control of an entire facility is the goal that any modern automation system attempts to achieve.
+We are in the age of digitization and smart buildings are the future of buildings today.
+Complete auto control of an entire facility is the goal that any modern automation system attempts to achieve.
 The distributed control system – the computer networking of electronic devices designed to monitor and control the mechanical, security, fire, lighting, HVAC and humidity control and ventilation systems in a building or across several campuses.

 Building Automation System (also known as Building Management system(BMS)), is used primarily for Centralized Control & Monitoring of various services of the Building like Air-Conditioning, Lighting, Fire Alarm System, Power Systems and Security systems.
 Its core functionality is to keep building climate within a specified range, light rooms based on an occupancy schedule, monitor performance and device failures in all systems and provide malfunction alarms.
 Automation systems reduce building energy and maintenance costs compared to a non-controlled building.
 Typically they are financed through energy and insurance savings and other savings associated with pre-emptive maintenance and quick detection of issues.

 A building controlled by a BAS is often referred to as an intelligent building or “smart building”.
 Commercial and industrial buildings have historically relied on robust proven protocols like BACnet.